myearth-ch/home_assistant_eaton_xstorage_home/README.md

-# xStorage Home integration for Home Assistant
+# Eaton Battery Storage for Home Assistant
 Integrate your Eaton xStorage Home (Tiida) to home assistant with the local API.

 ## Available Metrics